Sildenafil (as citrate)

 You are pregnant or planning to become pregnant.

 Revatio should not be used during pregnancy.
-Your doctor will discuss the risks with you.
+Your doctor will discuss the risks with

 You are breastfeeding.